Led Zeppelin Vinyl Records & Box Sets

 The origin story for the name Led Zeppelin has never been confirmed, but like all great myths of rock 'n' roll history, it's worth believing.
 The story goes that Jimmy Page and Robert Plant, while trying to get John Bonham and John Paul Jones to join their band (then dubbed the "New Yardbirds" after Page's Yardbirds broke up) were trying to come up with a new band name.
 The idea for "Led Zeppelin" came after Keith Moon of The Who made a comment that their new band would go down like a lead balloon.

 However, it wasn't the only name they considered.
 More stories are that the band also played with the names of "The Mad Dogs" and "Whoopee Cushion."
-The deciding factor was apparently Ringo Starr, who encouraged using the name Led Zeppelin.
+The deciding factor was apparently Ringo Starr, of Beatles fame, who encouraged using the name Led Zeppelin.
 Shortly after, the band signed a six-album contract with Atlantic Records and went on to sell roughly a gazillion or so records in the 1970s.